-Combining the pleasures of a molten brownie with a flaky piecrust, this Turtle Brownie Pie is a masterclass in decadence.
+Combining the pleasures of a molten brownie, Schermer Pecans, and a flaky piecrust, this Turtle Brownie Pie is a masterclass in decadence.
 Finished with a rich pour of dulce de leche, don’t expect there to be any leftovers of this delicious chocolate dessert.

 And, in case you’re headed to a holiday feast a little further away, this pie is incredibly portable and reheats beautifully.
 Be sure to check out our November/December 2021 issue for more bakes that travel with ease!